hCG is produced naturally within a females body during pregnancy and aids in correct nourishment of the growing fetus.

 Fertility (male and female)

 Apart from being naturally produced during pregnancy, hCG is sometimes artificially administered as a fertility treatment.
 In women, it stimulates ovulation and counteracts the effects of polycystic ovary syndrome.
-If in vitro fertilization is the only option, the production of multiple egg follicles is stimulated with hCG.
-In men, it helps to improve the sperm count if the reason for this is related to low gondotropin levels.
+If In Vitro Fertilization is the only option, the production of multiple egg follicles is stimulated with hCG.
+In men, it helps to improve the sperm count if the reason for this is related to low gonadotropin levels.

 In terms of fertility, hCG is not only important in pregnant women, it is also used as a treatment for boys with pituitary gland dysfunction and who, as a result, suffer from delayed genital development (hypogonadism).

 Prescription hCG is also used as an aid in the relief of chronic pain.
 It does not, in itself, relieve pain, but the presence of hCG receptors in the central nervous system allows it to be of benefit in regeneration of the central nervous system.
 It was found that many sufferers from chronic pain had accompanying low hormone levels and thus, using hCG is of benefit in its treatment.

 Diagnosis of Certain Cancers

 Some types of tumors also secrete hCG into the blood stream, making it a useful tumor marker in the early detection of cancer.
 Apart from playing a diagnostic role, the measurement of hCG levels can be of help in determining a patient’s response to treatment.